derbyparty/derby-router/README.md

 Simple syntax: `pathFor(name, [param1, param2, ...])`

 - `name` - route-name
-- `param1`, `paramN` - route params in the order of the params in the route-path, from example:
+- `param1`, `paramN` - route parameters in the order of the params in the route-path, for example:

 ```js
 app.get('foobar', '/new/:foo/:bar+/(.*)', function(){